riquito/Semiautomatic-django-setup/README.rst

 To simplify the design of the site I added two directories to a global template dir.

-* template/layouts
+* templates/layout
-* template/views
+* templates/views

-Layouts are templates that give a strutcture to the whole page, while views contains inner content.
+Layouts are templates that give a structure to the whole page, while views contains inner content.
 Being the template directory at root of the project somewhat global, only particular views should go there (like an about page) and application related views should stay in that application template directory.